It plays the role of the switch at the entrance to the pharynx.

 The innervation of the epiglottis depended on the vagus, glossopharyngeal, and hypoglossal nerve branches.

 Due to its innervation, the epiglottis appears to be a glosso-laryngeal structure, as confirmed by embryology, histology, and clinical applications.

 - Role in swallowing: To prevent the passage of food or liquids into the trachea and lungs, the epiglottis closes the larynx, and the vocal cords join.

 - Respiratory function: The epiglottis and vocal cords allow inspired air to flow into the trachea and lungs and exhaled mood into the pharynx.

 In most cases, they are viral in origin.

 In the case of laryngitis or epiglottitis, they can be related to a bacterial infection.

 It corresponds to inflammation of the larynx, which can affect the epiglottis.

 Acute or chronic, it can be manifested by a cough and dysphonia.

-It is more serious in children and can be accompanied by dyspnea (shortness of breath).
+It is more severe in children and can be accompanied by dyspnea (shortness of breath).